 In her private practice Cristina specializes in treating people with dysregulated emotions.
 This includes people with Borderline Personality Disorder, Bipolar Disorder, Obsessive Compulsive Disorder, Anxiety Disorders, Post-Traumatic Stress and relationship issues.
 This work often includes a re-discovering of aspects of self and of life that when given energy and attention are an avenue for growth beyond the pain.

-Ashley Wright, MSW LSWAIC
+Ashley Connors, MSW LSWAIC

 tel: (404) 642-8341

-Ashley Wright is a Licensed Clinical Social Worker Associate in the state of Washington.
+Ashley Wright is a Licensed Independent Clinical Social Worker in the state of Washington.
 She received her Bachelors in Child and Family Development from the University of Georgia and Masters in Clinical Social Work from Kennesaw State University.
 Ashley has been providing DBT since 2013.
 Having been impressed with its success, she relocated from Georgia to Seattle to pursue more intensive training in DBT.
 Ashley completed a 21-month comprehensive training in DBT from Behavioral Tech and has received expert supervision and consultation for her work.

 Adam Carmel, PhD